EasyUni logo

 Public universities in Malaysia receive government subsidies, which help offset the actual cost of courses.

 This initiative aims to ensure that students, particularly those from lower-income families, can access higher education at a more affordable cost.
+However, they accept only a limited number of international students.
+Gaining admission to Engineering, Medicine, Dentistry, and Pharmacy courses is particularly difficult.

 Conversely, private universities operate without government subsidies, resulting in higher tuition fees.